JFKongphop/ZadeLend/README.md

 - Time-locked collateral: NFT is locked on the origin chain for a fixed period.
 - Reward-based incentive: Users are rewarded with USDC on deposit to encourage participation.

+## Smart Contract Responsibilities

+### NFTDepositor (Chain A)
+- Stores and locks NFTs.
+- Emits NFTDeposit events.
+- Sends commitments cross-chain via Chainlink CCIP.
+- Manages LINK fee balances.
+- Allows user to payback USDC to unlock their NFT.

+### Withdraw (Chain B)
+- Maintains a Merkle Tree of commitments.
+- Receives and logs commitments via _ccipReceive().
+- Validates ZK withdrawal via loanWithdraw():
+- Ensures the proof is valid.
+- Checks nullifier not used.
+- Transfers loanAmount in USDC to the user.

 ## Overview of the flow
 ![Work Flow](./docs/Zadelend.png)